ansible/ansible/docs/docsite/rst/scenario_guides/guide_azure.rst

   Otherwise, the data disk will be 'Unmanaged disk'.
 * 'Managed Disk' does not require 'Storage Account' or 'Storage Container' unlike 'Unmanaged Disk'.
-  In particular, note that once a Virtual Machine is created on an 'Unmanaged disk', an unnecessary 'Storage container' named "vhds" is automatically created.
+  In particular, note that once a VM is created on an unmanaged disk, an unnecessary 'Storage container' named "vhds" is automatically created.
 * When creating an IP address with azure_rm_publicipaddress, it is necessary to specify 'standard' in the 'sku' property.